 Guided Enamel Regeneration (GER) is essentially a tissue regeneration treatment concept wherein tooth enamel is rebuilt after being lost to caries and wear, without the need to drill the tooth.

-CurodontTM Repair is a low-viscosity liquid material that carries the globally patented ‘Monomer-Peptide 104‘ techology (formerly, ‘X’ technology) in the highest concentration.
+CurodontTM Repair is a low-viscosity liquid material that carries the globally patented ‘Monomer-Peptide 104‘ technology (formerly, ‘X’ technology) in the highest concentration.
 This revolutionary technology employs a short, ‘intelligent’ peptide, made of naturally occurring amino acids, to promote deposition of hydroxyapatite (the main tooth-building mineral) within carious lesions and stop the progression of incipient lesions

-CurodontTM Repair employs the clinically proven and award-winning ‘Monomer-Peptide 104‘ technolgy (formerly, ‘X’ technology) to bring about guided enamel regeneration within early, non-cavitated enamel lesions.
+CurodontTM Repair employs the clinically proven and award-winning ‘Monomer-Peptide 104‘ technology (formerly, ‘X’ technology) to bring about guided enamel regeneration within early, non-cavitated enamel lesions.
 When applied, this technology penetrates until the very depth of the carious lesion.
 Once inside and triggered by the acidic environment of carious lesions, the intelligent peptide monomers assemble to form a matrix, which resembles the natural enamel matrix.
 This matrix then attracts calcium and phosphate ions from the saliva and promotes the formation and deposition of new hydroxyapatite crystals, essentially reversing the mineral loss seen as a result of caries.

 CurodontTM Repair is a first-in-class, regenerative liquid material that induces guided enamel regeneration in early, active, non-cavitated carious lesions.
 These lesions appear as white spots with a rough, but intact surface.
 Visual inspection should be supported by intraoral bitewing or periapical radiographs to assess the depth of the caries and confirm if the lesions are amenable to regenerative measures.
 For proximal lesions, which may not be visually accessible, radiographs are crucial to the diagnosis of early lesions.